nayana487/storyteller/README.md

 Functionality
 - Adding admin functionality
-- Clear the unused and unauthorized routes
+- Clear the unused and unauthorized routes for loged-in users and admins

 New Features
+- Sign in with Facebook account
 - Flexbox
 - Add favorites
 - Add tags